melezhik/service/README.md

 # Prerequisites

-For Debian, Ubuntu a `chkconfig` utility should be installed.
+* For Debian, Ubuntu a `chkconfig` utility should be installed.
+* For Alpine linux a `openrc` should be installed.

 # INSTALL